Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 - It is now possible to add weapons that are fired on a teleporting TechnoType when it warps in or out.
 They are at the same time as the appropriate animations (`WarpIn` / `WarpOut`) are displayed.
   - `WarpInMinRangeWeapon` is used instead of `WarpInWeapon` if the distance traveled (in leptons) was less than `ChronoRangeMinimum`.
 This works regardless of if `ChronoTrigger` is set or not.
 If `WarpInMinRangeWeapon` is not set, it defaults to `WarpInWeapon`.
   - If `WarpInWeapon.UseDistanceAsDamage` is set, `Damage` of `WarpIn(MinRange)Weapon` is overriden by the number of whole cells teleported across.
-  - `WarpInWeapon.FireAsSelf` & `WarpOutWeapon.FireAsSelf` can be used to disable firing the weapon with the teleporting TechnoType as an owner.
-This allows damaging itself, but also makes certain Weapon or Warhead features reliant on owner not available.

 In `rulesmd.ini`:
 ```ini